 Sometimes we find things we love and want to keep.
 But we are makers.
-We set up shop at a few vintage/handmade shows a year (plus our Etsy shop is always open).
+We set up shop at a few vintage/handmade shows a year (plus our shop is always open).
 So, sometimes we buy something we know is trending or could easily be upcycled and resold.
 Thus, we have to decide if this item is one to keep or resell.

 If we decide we want to keep it, we are willing to pay a little more.
-However, if the plan is to resell or upcycle it, we want to pay much less for it (it helps us keep our resell prices lower).
+However, if the plan is to resell or upcycle it, we want to pay much less for it (it helps us keep our resale prices lower).
 This quick decision also supports the price we settled on in #1.

 Is it an investment?
 Many of us already have ideas for our finds.
 Sometimes the item so raw, that you are willing to add a little dough to make it look better or fit your decor.

 For example, maybe you are planning to reupholster that vintage wing back chair you found for $25.
 Or, you picked up a set of metal stools for your kitchen but they need a new coat of paint.
 How much more money will you need to add to make it into what you desire?
 Use this number to help you find your top price in #1.